Nature In Motion Home

 These beautiful creatures rarely seek shelter from adverse weather.
 In fact they can easily withstand temperatures of forty below zero.
 They can also,apparently, withstand alot of heat also.
 We were having a very warm May with temperatures in the 70's.

-Their prey is not only lemmings but fox and other large birds like gulls and eiders.
+Their prey is not only lemmings but any small mammals and large birds like gulls and eiders.
 This one seemed to be enjoying his buffet of small creatures in Charlevoix County.
 Whenever the McGills were photographing and filming him, he usually entertained them with his hunting ability.

 Michael & Teresa McGill-McGills Nature in Motion